-It’s Nutrition and Hydration Week 2018!
-The aim of this global event is to celebrate and promote improvements in the provision of nutrition and hydration on a local, national, and worldwide scale.
-This event has its roots in the health and social care sector, an area where a lot of our work at Sunshine Gym is based.
-The team at Nutrition and Hydration Week are now spreading their focus more broadly so, to coincide with this, we’re sharing our top tips for healthy food and drink consumption when you exercise.
+Nutrition and Hydration Week has its roots in the health and social care sector, an area where a lot of our work at Sunshine Gym is based.
+The team at this event are now spreading their focus more broadly so, to coincide with this, we’re sharing our top tips for healthy food and drink consumption when you exercise.

 Should you go on a diet?
 Is exercise enough?

 Exercise, nutrition, and hydration are intrinsically linked.
 To keep fit and healthy it is vital to keep these aspects of your life balanced – it’s likely to do much more harm than good if you don’t!
 For example it can put your health at risk if you put too much pressure on exercise without sufficient nutrition, or if you focus on eating healthily but drink too much sugary fruit juice.
 Remember, never focus on restricting yourself – your body needs nourishing and you have to replenish its resources.

 Staying hydrated is not only important for satisfying thirst, but also for dissolving substances, regulating body temperature, and carrying nutrients.
 In fact, every cell reaction in the body requires fluid!
 Dehydration occurs when your body loses more fluid than you take in, so you need to keep on top of it when you’re losing fluid through sweat.
 According to the NHS, dehydration can happen more easily if you’re out in the sun or if you have a high temperature, so make sure you stay safe if you’re using Sunshine Gym equipment.

 How to eat and drink properly when you’re active